vyomasystems-lab/challenges-HARSHIL156/README.md

 ![WhatsApp Image 2022-08-01 at 5 38 30 PM](https://user-images.githubusercontent.com/92382856/182148389-19738ea9-ba82-4615-bd27-f17faf1c53ee.jpeg)

-The updated design is checked in as adder_fix.v
+The updated design is checked in as ATM-FSM.v

 ## Verification Strategy
+This atm fsm requires a database system in which account details and their respective pin numbers are stored.
+But by mistake there is wrong information in account number that is causing right user to not login.
+So the verification strategy is to manually try to login and check to see whether i will able to login or not.

 ## Is the verification complete ?
+Yes the verification is completed and i have find exact error.